jkenger/ken/README.md

 ### 💻 &nbsp;About Me :

-- 🏅 Graduated from STI-College Ortigas-Cainta in Computer Science with Cum Laude Honor.
+- 🏅 Graduated Cum Laude in STI-College Ortigas-Cainta in Computer Science specialized in Web Development.
 - 👨‍✈️ Exploring Front-end and Back-end Technologies.
 - ⚡ In my free time, I watch interesting tech related videos from youtube (eg. Fireship).
 - 📫 How to reach me: &nbsp; johnkgervacio@gmail.com